Zulukaiser/teleoperative_driving/README.md

 ## Software <a name="software">
 The software for this project can be divided into two main branches.
 First the software that runs on the host PC which includes the GUI, communication scripts, a communication protocol for teleoperated driving and a driver for reading the steering wheel and pedal inputs.
 The second branch is the Raspberry Pi.
 Software for the Raspberry Pi includes drivers for the peripherals such as the IMU and the Lidar as welll as communication scripts, the teleoperated driving protocol and a driver for controlling the vehicle itself.

-For further information see [Documentation](https://www.github.com/Zulukaiser/teleoperative_driving/tree/main/Documentation/Software)
+For further information on the software see [Documentation](https://www.github.com/Zulukaiser/teleoperative_driving/tree/main/Documentation/Software)

 ### 1. Host PC <a name="software-host">
 Files on the Host PC: